Alu kangmet | Manipuri potato mash

 Prepping the potatoes: Boil and cool the potatoes.
 Peel them, gently mash them with a fork and set them aside.

 Making the spicy mix: Wash and clean the green garlic leaves.
 Remove all the dry leaves and chop them half half-inch pieces.
-Into a pan add oil and as it warms up add the mustard oil.
+Into a frying pan add oil and as it warms up add the mustard oil.
 Saute the green garlic

 (garlic scapes) and then the dry red chillies till they are crisp.